agis/pglockanalyze-action/README.md

 | `migrations_path` | no | — | Directory or glob pattern pointing to migration files |
 | `migration_command` | no | — | Command executed once per existing migration file.
 The file path is passed as the last argument. |
 | `migration_command_once` | no | — | Command executed once for all existing migrations without any extra file arguments. |

+The `cli-flags` input defaults to `--commit` so that each migration is applied inside its own transaction.

 At least one of `input_files` or `migrations_path` must be provided.
 If both are set, `migrations_path` is used only to apply the existing migrations when `migration_command` or `migration_command_once` is specified.